weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 7. Minimize the Windows PowerShell window as you will use it in a later task.

-8. Leave your Internet Explorer browser open and proceed to the next task.
+8. Leave your Edge browserbrowser open and proceed to the next task.
 ‎